codeplaysoftware/portBLAS/README.md

 ## Requirements

-SYCL-BLAS is designed to work with any SYCL 1.2.1 implementation.
+portBLAS is designed to work with any SYCL 1.2.1 implementation.
 We do not use any OpenCL interoperability, hence, the code is pure C++.
 The project is developed using [ComputeCpp CE Edition](http://www.computecpp.com) using Ubuntu 16.04 on Intel OpenCL CPU and Intel GPU.